Loginistaken/Hover-Crow-LC/HoverCrow LC V3.0.md

-HoverCrow LaserCruise V3.0 — Integrated Hybrid Hovercraft/Helicopter
+HoverCrow LC V3.0 — Integrated Hybrid Hovercraft/Helicopter

 Version 3 is the ultimate, multi-mode upgrade—combining everything from your original HoverCrow design with two major new systems: